gl-cli/glab/docs/source/release/download.md

 Use `--asset-name` to specify a file name to download from the release assets.
 `--asset-name` flag accepts glob patterns.

-Unless `--include-external` flag is specified, external files are not downloaded.

 ```plaintext
 glab release download <tag> [flags]
 ```